cvxgrp/cvxcli/README.md

 cvxcli is not exactly a package you should use as a dependency in your own code. cvxcli is the home for two apps that are meant to be used from the command line.
-So please install via pipx
+So please run via uvx

 ```bash
 uvx --from cvxcli weather